 \If a student or graduate questions a transcript grade, please notify the Coordinator of Healthcare Occupations.
-Grades may only be changed once information reviewed and verified by the Coordinator and the Director of Adult Education.
+Grades will only be changed once the information is reviewed and verified by the Coordinator of Healthcare Occupations and the Director of Adult Education.